 - Learn strategies to spell unknown words correctly.

 - Transfer their knowledge of spellings into their written work.

 Teaching and Learning Strategies.

-Thursday Dictation, choose the right word
+Thursday Choose the right word and log spellings.

 Please note the order may differ depending on current Key Stage timetables.